nilsso/nilsso.github.io-src/pages/music/theory/index.md

 ## Setting music on the web

-I set musical expressions on this page using another JavaScript library, [VexFlow][vexflow].
+Musical expressions are displayed using another JavaScript library, [VexFlow][vexflow], though learning and using it was a pretty involved process.

 <!-- Links -->
 [mathjax]: https://www.mathjax.org/